 All citizens, regardless of race, must continue to fight for the realization of Dr. Kings’ dream.
 People in the United States and across the world deserve the “unalienable rights” of “Life, Liberty, and the Pursuit of Happiness.”
 As Dr. King stated, “This is no time to engage in the luxury of cooling off or to take the tranquilizing drug of gradualism…Now is the time to make justice a reality for all of God’s children.”

 I am not only living Dr. Kings’ dream, I have inherited its work.
 Our generation must make full use of the technology, information, and awareness that the 21st century has brought and bend them toward the epic struggle for justice in our own country and worldwide.
 The urgency of the moment persuades me to invest my time and energy into endeavors like the Reformed African American Network (RAAN) and the African American Leadership Initiative at RTS Jackson.

 Dr. King’s dream was not articulating a destination so much as a disposition.
-Justice for all is not a place at which you can arrive, but an ongoing pursuit to root out all forms of prejudice.
+Justice for all is not a place at which to arrive, but an ongoing pursuit of dignity for all people.
 So I have a dream, too.
 I have a dream that each member of this generation will find their cause.
 I have a dream that we will all be swept up in an epic movement of service for others who have fewer privileges than we do.
 I have a dream that Dr. King’s dream will continue to become a reality not just for African Americans, but for all God’s people.